sisl/POMDPStressTesting.jl/joss/paper.md

 We provide a benchmark example often used in the falsification literature [@at_simulink] which uses a Simulink$^\text{\textregistered}$ automatic transmission model as the black-box system and selects throttle and brake control inputs as part of the environment.
 Typically, implementing the \textsc{Distance} and \textsc{IsEvent} functions rely solely on the output of the black-box system under test, thus keeping in accordance with the black-box formulation.

-Our package builds off work originally done in the AdaptiveStressTesting.jl\footnote{\url{https://github.com/sisl/AdaptiveStressTesting.jl}} package, but POMDPStressTesting.jl adheres to the interface defined by the POMDPs.jl package and provides different action modes and solver types.
+Our package builds off work originally done in the AdaptiveStressTesting.jl package, but POMDPStressTesting.jl adheres to the interface defined by the POMDPs.jl package and provides different action modes and solver types.
 Related falsification tools (i.e. tools that do not include most-likely failure analysis) are \textsc{S-TaLiRo} [@staliro], Breach [@breach], \textsc{Rrt-Rex} [@rrtrex], and \textsc{FalStar} [@falstar].
 These packages use a combination of optimization, path planning, and reinforcement learning techniques to solve the falsification problem.
 The tool closely related to POMDPStressTesting.jl is the AST Toolbox in Python [@ast_av], which wraps around the gym reinforcement learning environment [@gym].